Air Duct Cleaning

 - Sturdy ladder

-1. Ahead of the ducts are cleaned, each heat vent in the home is covered with a plastic bag.
+1. Before the ducts are cleaned, each heat vent in the home is covered with a plastic bag.
 This barrier will protect the home from any dust stirred up during the cleaning process and will also give a visual cue to find that there is proper suction to the duct cleaning system.

 2. Air ducts with openings in walls, ceiling and floors of your home have port covers, return-air grilles or registers on them.
-First, remove the air duct cover plates using a ladder when necessary and assess the walls inside to make certain there are not any unexpected surprises like dead rodents or accumulated mold.
+First, remove the air duct cover plates using a ladder when necessary and assess the walls inside to make certain there are not any unexpected surprises such as dead rodents or accumulated mold.

 3. Cleaning registers is vital, as they act as filters that trap allergens and other contaminants.
 Place the registers on a newspaper that’s spread on the floor.
 Soak the rag or towel at a home cleaning solution of warm water and detergent, and clean the dirt off the grille or the registers.
 Let them dry in the sunlight to get rid of all traces of moisture.
 Immediately dispose of the paper.

-4. Use the vacuum cleaner, brush and hose to clean the true air ducts.
+4. Use the vacuum cleaner, brush and hose to clean the actual air ducts.
 When this is completed, wet a sponge with the household cleaning solution and clean the interior of the air duct.
 Reach your arms as far as possible inside the air duct.
 Don’t forget to wear gloves.
 Hand gloves prevent injuries usually caused by razor-sharp sides or even screws existing inside the duct function.
 Repeat the entire procedure with each vent and ductwork section.
 Once all of the filters and port covers are back in place, flip the breaker back on, turn on your central ac unit and allow the fan to operate for at least an hour.

 5. Place all vents and fastening devices back in place and tighten any screws with the screw driver.
 If you’re cleaning the ducts that visit your air/heat system you must also replace any filters right now.

 One of the major reasons you need to hire professional air duct cleaning business is the gear they have.
-Indeed, professionals have the necessary hardware to effectively remove debris without creating a mess in the procedure.
+Indeed, professionals have the required hardware to effectively remove debris without creating a mess in the procedure.

 While basic cleaning operations are easy enough to do, if you would like to make sure they’re done correctly, your very best bet is dealing with a specialist.
 They have the knowledge and equipment to do a extensive job in a reasonable time period.